 pictures is mine and I am very proud of it.
 It is absolutely

 original, even the saddle and the spokes.
-I bought it some time ago
+I bought it a few years ago

 in England, where I found it covered with black tar.
 This